gtech-mulearn/IEEE-LAUNCHPAD/TEMPLATE.md

 | Name                | Description                                                               |                             | Repo Link                                                      |
 |---------------------|---------------------------------------------------------------------------|------------------------------------------|----------------------------------------------------------------|
 | **Job Portal Application**  |Using Python, Django, Javascript and MySQL, built a job portal
- application .
-The Recruiter module is typically used to handle job posting, accept/reject applicant, manage job opening session.
+ application, The Recruiter module is typically used to handle job posting, accept/reject applicant, manage job opening session.
 The Jobseeker module users can search for job based on job title, location and job type, and apply for desired jobs.                                             |    | [[Repo Link 1]](https://github.com/anju1jacob/Job-Portal-Application-python-Django.git)(https://github.com/username/project1)             |
 | **Job Portal Application**  | Using Python, Django, Javascript and MySQL, built a job portal